Franz Kutschera: Early Nazi career

-Kutschera joined the Austrian Nazi Party in December 1930 and the Schutzstaffel (SS) in November 1931.
+Kutschera joined the Austrian Nazi Party in December 1930 (NSDAP # 363,031) and the Schutzstaffel (SS) in November 1931 (SS # 19,659).
 The Nazi Party in Austria was banned in July 1933 by the Austrofascist government of Engelbert Dollfuss.
 Despite the government ban, Kutschera remained a committed Party activist and was arrested several times by Austrian authorities for illegal pro-Nazi political activities.
-From 1933 he served as an SS-Truppführer in Carinthia, and he joined the Sicherheitsdienst (SD) in 1934.
-In July 1935 he was appointed Deputy Commander of the 90th SS-Standarte in Klagenfurt, serving in this capacity until March 1938.
+From 1933 he served as an SS-Truppführer in Carinthia and subsequently joined the Sicherheitsdienst (SD) in 1934.
+Kutschera was also appointed Deputy Leader of the Nazi Party in Carinthia later that same year.
+In July 1935 he was named Commander of the 90th SS-Standarte in Klagenfurt, serving in this capacity until March 1938.

 After the Austrian Anschluss to Nazi Germany in March 1938, Kutschera joined the civil administration of the newly-established Reichsgau Carinthia as an aide to Gauleiter Hubert Klausner.
 Following the 10 April 1938 election and referendum, Kutschera became a member of the Großdeutscher Reichstag, maintaining this position until his death.
-On 24 May he was formally appointed Deputy Gauleiter, essentially running the Gau during Klausner's frequent absences in Vienna in his capacity as deputy to Reichskommissar Josef Bürckel.
+On 24 May he was formally appointed Deputy-Gauleiter, essentially running the Gau during Klausner's frequent absences in Vienna in his capacity as deputy to Reichskommissar Josef Bürckel.

-In February 1939, he was also appointed to the People's Court as a lay judge and upon Klausner's sudden death on 12 February, Kutschera was elevated to the post of Acting Gauleiter for Carinthia.
+In February 1939, he was also appointed to the People's Court as a lay judge and upon Klausner's sudden death on 12 February, Kutschera was elevated to the post of Acting-Gauleiter for Carinthia.